The Leadership Initiatives Team

 Kristen holds a Master’s in Educational Administration & Supervision from McDaniel College.
 She resides in Maryland where she and her husband thrive on being active in the lives of their two children.

-Umar Muhammad is a Computer Hardware Engineer, who is Cisco certificated.
-He worked for Maida Business centre in 2002 and for African Petroleum Business centre in 2004.
-Umar also worked with NITI Technology as a Coordinator/Instructor in 2005 and later with the Indian Nigerian Institute of Information Technology (INIIT) as a Director of Training/Instruction in 2007.
+Umar Muhammad is a Cisco-certified Computer Hardware Engineer who serves as Program Director of Business Creation and Expansion for Leadership Initiatives’ (LI) Nigerian operations.
+Umar’s resume credits include employment with Maida Business Center (2002) and African Petroleum Business Center (2004).
+Umar also worked NITI Technology as a Coordinator/Instructor in 2005 and with the Indian Nigerian Institute of Information Technology (INIIT) as Director of Training/Instructor in 2007.

 International Business Alliance Program & Special Projects Director- Nigeriatolotu@lichange.org